tsjazil/ktunotifications/README.md

 - jq
 - zathura (pdf viewer)

 🚀 installation
 --
 For installation
 ```sh
 wget https://raw.githubusercontent.com/tsjazil/ktunotifications/main/install.sh
 ```
 Then
 ```sh
 chmod +x install.sh && ./install.sh
 ```
+🌪️ Working
+__

+If you have `fzf` type `ktunotif-fzf` in your terminal and  select the notification In case you have `dmenu` type `ktunotif-dmenu` in your terminal or select from `dmenu` and  select the notification

 Credits
 --
 Api is taken from [Amith-vp](https://github.com/amith-vp/ktunotificationapi)